Neutral-density filter: Variable neutral-density filter

-The main disadvantage of neutral-density filters is that different situations might require a range of different filters.
-This can become an expensive proposition, especially if using screw filters with different lens filter sizes, which would require carrying a set for each diameter of lens carried (although inexpensive step-up rings can eliminate this requirement).
-To counter this problem, some manufacturers have created variable ND filters.
-These can work by placing two polarizing filters together, at least one of which can rotate.
-The rear polarizing filter cuts out light in one plane.
-As the front element is rotated, it cuts out an increasing amount of the remaining light, the closer the front filters comes to being perpendicular to the rear filter.
-By using this technique, the amount of light reaching the sensor can be varied with almost infinite control.
+One main disadvantage of neutral-density filters is that different shooting situations often require a variety of filters, which can become quite expensive.
+For example, using screw-on filters requires a separate set for each lens diameter, though inexpensive step-up rings can minimize this requirement.

+To address this issue, some manufacturers have developed variable ND filters.
+These filters consist of two polarizing filters, with at least one being rotatable.
+The rear filter blocks light in one plane, while the front filter can be adjusted.
+As the front filter rotates, it cuts down the amount of light reaching the camera sensor, allowing for nearly infinite control over light levels.

 The advantage of this approach is reduced bulk and expenses, but one drawback is a loss of image quality caused by both using two elements together and by combining two polarizing filters.

 Extreme ND filters

 To create ethereal looking landscapes and seascapes with extremely blurred water or other motion, the use of multiple stacked ND filters might be required.
 This has, as in the case of variable NDs, the effect of reducing image quality.
 To counter this, some manufacturers have produced high-quality extreme ND filters.
 Typically these are rated at a 10-stop reduction, allowing very slow shutter speeds even in relatively bright conditions.